Fang20031-Coding/UAT-Global-Server/README.md

 ## Planned/In progress (In order from top to bottom)

-- Customizable minimum training score to dictate conservation of energy 2 turns before summer.
+- im going to uma my musumes